manassaloi/manassaloi.github.io/_posts/2016-03-15-ai-superpowers-kai-fu-lee.markdown

 categories: booksummaries

 ---
+**Note:** While reading a book whenever I come across something interesting, I highlight it on my Kindle.
+Later I turn those highlights into a blogpost.
+It is not a complete summary of the book.
+These are my notes which I intend to go back to later.
+Let's start!

 - Today, successful AI algorithms need three things: big data, computing power, and the work of strong—but not necessarily elite—AI algorithm engineers